Structured Outputs

 - Scalar/simple types (e.g.,

-- Recursion is currently supported only by OpenAI.
+- Recursion is currently supported only by Azure OpenAI, Mistral and OpenAI.

 - Polymorphism is not supported yet.
 The returned POJO and its nested POJOs must be concrete classes; interfaces or abstract classes are not supported.